Fraud is legally defined as depriving someone of their property, money, or other valuable security or service, through deceit or dishonesty.

 If you are released, you may face tight restrictions.
 Rest assured, we will work to not only secure your release, but also to ensure the least restrictive set of bail conditions (including the minimum cash deposit).

 In order for our lawyers to secure less stringent conditions, the Judge will need to be satisfied that you will attend court as required and that you pose no significant risk of harm to the public.

-Where can I pay for bail for fraud charges in Edmonton?
+Where can I pay for bail for fraud charges in Saskatchewan?

-If you or a loved one are charged with fraud in Edmonton and granted bail, you may be required to provide a cash deposit to secure release.
-You can pay bail at any court registry (courthouse) in Alberta.
-If you live in Calgary, you can pay bail there for someone detained in Edmonton.
+If you or a loved one are charged with fraud in Saskatchewan and granted bail, you may be required to provide a cash deposit to secure release.
+You can pay bail at any court registry (courthouse) in Saskatchewan.

-How do I change my release conditions for fraud charges in Edmonton?
+How do I change my release conditions for fraud charges in Saskatchewan?